mtvbrianking/laravel-ussd/readme.md

 ### Validation

-Publish the menu schema (optional)
+Publish the menu schema (optional).
+Defaults to using the schema bundled within the package if none is present in your menus path, usually `menus/menu.xsd`.

 ```bash
 php artisan vendor:publish --provider="Bmatovu\Ussd\UssdServiceProvider" --tag="schema"